Are our diets costing the Earth?

 “There is evidence supporting a lesser environmental impact of patterns of eating higher in plant-based foods and lower in animal-based foods.
 The potential benefits include helping to conserve soil, water and air”.

-The second part of the guide addresses foods that should be minimized or avoided describing the types of foods and beverages that can have a negative impact on health when consumed on a regular basis.
+The second part of the guide addresses foods that should be minimised or avoided describing the types of foods and beverages that can have a negative impact on health when consumed on a regular basis.

 Section three, is pure genius - highlighting the importance of food skills as a practical way to support healthy eating, basically how we eat.
 They encourage cooking from scratch more often and eating out less.
 Parents are encouraged to transfer food skills to their children by example AND the guide advises a mindful eating approach to eating, food marketing and an effort to reduce waste!